Home | Press | Publications | Teaching | Students | Talks | Conferences | Bio

 Statistics about my publications on Google Scholar.

-Reza Bosagh Zadeh is an Adjunct Professor at Stanford University and Founder CEO at Matroid.
+Reza Bosagh Zadeh is founder and CEO at Matroid and an Adjunct Professor at Stanford.
 His work focuses on Machine Learning, Distributed Computing, and Discrete Applied Mathematics.
-Reza received his PhD in Computational Mathematics from Stanford University under the supervision of Gunnar Carlsson.
-His awards include a KDD Best Paper Award and the Gene Golub Outstanding Thesis Award.
-He has served on the Technical Advisory Board of Microsoft and Databricks.
+He's served on the Technical Advisory Boards of Databricks, and has been working on Artificial Intelligence since 2005 when he worked in Google's AI research team.
+His awards include a KDD Best Paper Award and the Gene Golub Outstanding Thesis Award at Stanford.

 Ph.D. in Computational Mathematics,